alptugan/Rutt-Etra-Original_AlpTugan/README.md

   - Execute main alogrithm in the GPU via shaders.
 Any suggestion or help are highly apprecieted.
   - Improve user interaction.
 Camera movement can be adapted to ofxTimeline.
   - Finish documentation.
-  - Enable sound reactive mode for loaded sound samples or/and microphone input data
+  - <s>Enable sound reactive mode for loaded sound samples or/and microphone input data</s>
   - Create Enum structure for mode selection.